J.P. Crawford Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.
+- The Rangers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers' 3.62 team ERA ranks third among all MLB pitching staffs.
+- The Rangers have the fourth-ranked team ERA among all league pitching staffs (3.66).

-- Rangers pitchers combine to surrender the third-fewest home runs in baseball (52 total, 0.9 per game).
+- The Rangers allow the second-fewest home runs in baseball (52 total, 0.9 per game).

-- In his last outing on Saturday against the Baltimore Orioles, the left-hander went seven innings, giving up one earned run while surrendering four hits.
+- Eovaldi (7-2) gets the starting nod for the Rangers in his 12th start of the season.
+He's put together a 2.42 ERA in 74 1/3 innings pitched, with 70 strikeouts.

-- In 10 games this season, the 31-year-old has a 3.76 ERA and 9 strikeouts per nine innings, while allowing a batting average of .211 to opposing hitters.
+- His most recent appearance was on Monday against the Detroit Tigers, when the righty went five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.